byebyebias/byebyebias/README.md

 ##  🏃 Running Our Project
 1. At the root of the project, `python manage.py runserver`
 2. Enter fronotend folder and run `npm run dev`
-3. Website is now up and running at `http://localhost:5173/`
+3. Website will now be up and running at `http://localhost:5173/`

 ## 🖥 Tech Stack
 - **Backend:** Django, Python